cambiotraining/unix-shell/materials/xx-permissions.md

 - `student_projects`:
   - The first character, `d`, indicates this is a directory.
-  - The following three characters - `rwx` - indicates that user (and owner) `robin` has full read, write, execute permissions to their files and directories.
+  - The following three characters - `rwx` - indicate that the user (and owner) `robin` has full read, write, execute permissions to their files and directories.
-  - The next three characters - `rwx` - indicates that the group `birdlab` has read and write permissions to this directory.
+  - The next three characters - `rwx` - indicate that the group `birdlab` has read and write permissions to this directory.
     This means that they can inspect the content of files within it (read permissions), but also modify them, delete them, or create new files and directories within it.
   - The final three characters - `r--` - indicate that all other users with access to this storage will be able to see the directory name, but will not be able to access it (without execute permission, `x`, the users will not be able to `cd` into it).